White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Abstract

 \section{Abstract}

-Discovery and characterisation of black holes (BHs) and neutron stars (NSs) with detached luminous companions (LCs) in wide orbits are exciting because they are important test beds for dark remnant (DR) formation as well as binary stellar evolution models.
-Recently, 33 candidates have been identified from \gaia's non-single star catalog as wide orbit ($\porb/\days>100$), detached binaries hosting high-mass ($>1.4\,M_{\odot}$) DRs, possibly NSs or BHs.
-We identify NUV counterparts for fourteen of these sources in the archival \galex\ data.
-Using spectral energy distribution (SED) fits spanning NUV to IR and stellar evolution models, we estimate the properties of the LCs in these fourteen sources.
-Using the LC masses, and the astrometric mass function, we constrain the DR masses and find that ten have masses clearly in the NS or BH mass range.
-One source exhibits significant NUV excess in its SED.
-We find that, the most natural explanation is that the DR in this source is a white dwarf (WD).
-Our estimated DR mass for this source is also lower than the Chandrasekhar mass limit.
-We find NUV excess in two other sources where the DR masses are consistent with them being WDs.
-However, for them, the only available NUV data did not satisfy our cutoff significance for UV excess.
-Given the importance of detection and characterisation of DRs in wide detached binaries with LCs, we encourage follow-up investigation of candidate sources spanning multiple wavelengths including X-ray, FUV, and radio.
+Discovery and characterisation of black holes (BHs), neutron stars (NSs), and white dwarfs (WDs) with detached luminous companions (LCs) in wide orbits are exciting because they are important test beds for dark remnant (DR) formation physics as well as binary stellar evolution models.
+Recently, 187 candidates have been identified from \gaia's non-single star catalog as wide orbit ($\porb/\days>45$), detached binaries hosting DRs.
+We identify UV counterparts for 49 of these sources in the archival \galex\ data.
+Modeling the observed spectral energy distribution (SED) spanning FUV-NUV to IR for these sources and stellar evolution models, we constrain the LC properties including mass, bolometric luminosity, and effective temperature for these 49 sources.
+Using the LC masses, and the astrometric mass function constrained by \gaia, we constrain the DR masses for these sources.
+We find that 9 have masses clearly in the NS or BH mass range.
+Fifteen sources exhibit significant NUV excess and 4 show excess both in FUV and NUV.
+The simplest explanation for these excess UV fluxes is that the DRs in these sources are WDs.
+Using SED modeling we constrain the effective temperature and bolometric luminosity for these 15 sources.
+Our estimated DR masses for all of these 15 sources are lower than the Chandrasekhar mass limit for WDs.
+Interestingly, five of these sources had been wrongly identified as neutron stars in literature.